 - Stay in the Kitchen: The men do most of the warrior-related activity, and the women are normally told to stay in the village and raise the children, even if they were the most competent fighters in the clan.
 Some like Reirin choose to act independently.

 - The Unintelligibles/Starfish Language: Their language is made of growls and grunts.
 It sounds like donkey brayings.
+When the Mandalorian communicates with them, he does so through a series of hand signs rather than attempting to speak their language.

 - Weapon of Choice: The Gaderffii stick, which each warrior fashions his/herself.